SujaySayini/chrome_extension_tab_saver/README.md

 # Tab Saver
+Have you ever had Google Chrome crash on you randomly and you end up losing all your Chrome Tabs?

- Save your Chrome tabs in case of random crashes
+Now, Save your Chrome Tabs whenever you want just in case of random crashes Right now, working on putting this up on the Chrome Store...

 ![screenshot](https://github.com/SujaySayini/chrome_extension_tab_saver/blob/main/images/screenshot.png?raw=true)